 The Complete Guide to Social-Emotional Learning

 Creating safe learning environments requires an emphasis on social and emotional safety as well as physical safety.
-A critical component is a solid, evidence-based social-emotional learning curriculum that helps students succeed academically, socially and emotionally.
-Aligned with the core competencies set by CASEL, one of the pioneers of social-emotional learning, Suite360 provides crucial character development and restorative curriculum to students of all ages, genders, and cultures.
+A critical component is a solid, evidence-based social-emotional learning (SEL) curriculum that helps students succeed academically, socially and emotionally.
+Aligned with the core competencies set by CASEL, one of the pioneers of social-emotional learning, Navigate360 SEL provides crucial character development and restorative curriculum to students of all ages, genders and cultures.

 This guide will: